 The technical principles of HAN

-According to the definition HAN is a reverse proxy
+According to the definition, HAN is based on the technological concept of a reverse proxy.

 As you can see in the illustration, users can only access online resources by communicating with the HAN server.
 To publish online resources using HAN server, the administrator defines a URL as an entry point for each e-journal in the form